ese-msc/c-primer/hello_world.md

-# A "Hello World!" program
+# Hello World!

 ## Preface

+Now that you have access to a working compiler, we'll move on to giving you some practical code to compile.
 A common first program for people to code in a new programming language is to write just enough code to print the phrase "Hello World!" to the screen (or other output device) and then exit.

 The popularity of this tradition actually dates back to the beginnings of the C programming language in 1978 and the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie.